 Reason for Policy

 A competitive solicitation process must be used for all purchases of goods and services unless there is an exception listed under RCW 39.26.125.
-Direct buy purchases are one of the exceptions.
+Direct buy purchases are one of the exceptions, which do not require a competitive process.
+Certain public purchases do not justify the administrative time and expense necessary for the conduct of a competitive process.

 This policy establishes the Direct Buy procurement levels authorized in RCW 39.26.125(3).
 This policy applies to all purchases for goods and services executed by agencies under delegated authority granted in accordance with RCW 39.26.090 or under RCW 28B.10.029.